Rajpratik71/linux-manPages/gpic.md

        for a list of the available devices.

        An alternative may be to use the -Tpdf option to convert your picture directly into PDF format.
 The MediaBox of the file produced can be controlled by passing a -P-p papersize to groff.

-       As  the  Encapsulated  PostScript  File Format EPS is getting more and more important, and the conversion wasn't regarded trivial in the past you  might be interested to know that there is a conversion tool named ps2eps which does the right job.
+       As  the Encapsulated PostScript File Format EPS is getting more and more important, and the conversion wasn't regarded trivial in the past you might be interested to know that there is a con‐ version tool named ps2eps which does the right job.
 It is much better than the tool ps2epsi packaged with gs.

-       For  bitmapped  graphic formats, you should use pstopnm; the resulting (intermediate) PNM file can be then converted to virtually any  graph‐ ics format using the tools of the netpbm package .
+       For bitmapped graphic formats, you should use pstopnm; the resulting (intermediate) PNM file can be then converted to virtually any graphics format using the tools of the netpbm package .

 FILES
-       /usr/share/groff/1.22.3/tmac/pic.tmac
-              Example definitions of the PS and PE macros.
+       /usr/share/groff/1.22.3/tmac/pic.tmac   Example definitions of the PS and PE macros.

 SEE ALSO
-       troff(1),   groff_out(5),   tex(1),   gs(1),   ps2eps(1),  pstopnm(1),
+       troff(1), groff_out(5), tex(1), gs(1), ps2eps(1), pstopnm(1), ps2epsi(1), pnm(5)
-       ps2epsi(1), pnm(5)

        Eric S. Raymond, Making Pictures With GNU PIC.
        /usr/share/doc/groff-base/pic.ps (this file, together with its source file, pic.ms, is part of the groff documentation)

        Tpic: Pic for TeX

        Brian W. Kernighan, PIC — A Graphics Language for Typesetting (User Manual).
 AT&T Bell Laboratories, Computing Science Technical Report No. 116
        <http://cm.bell-labs.com/cm/cs/cstr/116.ps.gz> (revised May, 1991).

        ps2eps is available from CTAN mirrors, e.g.